 - Can consider what equipment could help you.
 Some we may lend you, or we can tell you how to find equipment that is available for you to buy.

 - May be able to provide some short-term help to enable you to regain your independence.

 If you are asking for us to help you pay for any longer-term care and support that would help you, we will be able to tell you if your level of care needs meet the national eligibility criteria.

 If your care needs are eligible, we will also need to talk to you about your finances.
 If you have more than £23,250 in savings, we will not be able to help you.
 If you have less than this, we will usually be able to help you pay.
-Using national rules, we will work out what you can afford to pay; we will then make up the difference.
-Please see our financial assessment information.
+Using national rules, we will work out what you can afford to pay.
+We will then make up the difference.
+Please see our web page about a financial assessment which gives more information.

 Care and support plan

 If we agree to help pay for your care and support, your care and support plan will list the things you want to achieve (often called ‘outcomes’).
 It will show the things you will arrange yourself or ask someone to do for you for each outcome.
 It will also list any money, services or equipment we have agreed to provide for you.

 We will send you a copy and, with your permission, send one to the people or organisations helping you, so they understand the help you need and what you want to achieve.